labs15-well-done/frontend/README.md

 An important aspect of this dashboard was making sure that it was as lightweight as possible for fast rendering, as well as limited requests to the endpoint.

-### 4️⃣ Key Features
+### Key Features

-- feature one
+- Overview of pump statuses
-- feature two
+- Full in-depth information about individual pumps
-- feature three
+- Printable reports for onsight technicians
-- feature four
+- Lightweight
-- feature five
+- Easy to scale without touching code

 ## 1️⃣ Tech Stack